-UE shall be able to evaluate whether the downlink radio link quality on the configured RLM-RS resource estimated over the last TEvaluate_out_SSB,RedCap [ms] period becomes worse than the threshold Qout_SSB,RedCap within TEvaluate_out_SSB,RedCap [ms] evaluation period.
+UE shall be able to evaluate whether the downlink radio link quality on the configured RLM-RS resource estimated over the last TEvaluate_out_SSB,RedCap period becomes worse than the threshold Qout_SSB,RedCap within TEvaluate_out_SSB,RedCap evaluation period.

-UE shall be able to evaluate whether the downlink radio link quality on the configured RLM-RS resource estimated over the last TEvaluate_in_SSB,RedCap [ms] period becomes better than the threshold Qin_SSB,RedCap within TEvaluate_in_SSB,RedCap [ms] evaluation period.
+UE shall be able to evaluate whether the downlink radio link quality on the configured RLM-RS resource estimated over the last TEvaluate_in_SSB,RedCap period becomes better than the threshold Qin_SSB,RedCap within TEvaluate_in_SSB,RedCap evaluation period.

 TEvaluate_out_SSB,RedCap and TEvaluate_in_SSB,RedCap are defined in Table 8.1B.2.2-1 and Table 8.1B.2.2-3 for FR1 for UE with 2Rx RedCap and 1Rx RedCap, respectively.